-Wood flooring can enhance any room in your home or business.
-Where you want to put it will determine the type of wood flooring you can use.
+Wood floors enhance any room.
+The room you put it in will determine which type to use.

 Unfinished and Factory Finished Wood Flooring

-All wood flooring requires a finish.
-This is a protective coat that seals your floor against every day wear.
+All wood floors require finish.
+This is a protective coat that seals the floor against every day wear.

 With unfinished wood flooring, your installer will sand the wood and apply the finish on the job site.
 There are several finish options available.
 This is the best option if you are looking for a specific color or need to match existing flooring.

 With factory-finished wood flooring, the finish is applied at the manufacturer facility.
 These floors require less time to install because the sanding and finishing process has already happened.
 The floors are ready to walk on immediately following the installation.

 Talk to your installer or retailer about which option best suits your lifestyle and needs.

 Solid and Engineered Wood Flooring

 Solid wood flooring is a solid piece of wood from top to bottom.
 The thickness varies from ¾” to 5/16”.
 Solid wood flooring can be installed above or on grade, and can be sanded and refinished several times during its service life.